 The new regulation emphasizes the need for better tracking of devices.
 For this, It is established in the Articles 25-34, the implementation of’Unique Identification Devices (UDI – Unique Device Identification).
 Such an arrangement permits the identification and facilitates the traceability of devices, going to produce a UDI (specific to a manufacturer, for a device and for the production) to be affixed on the label or packaging.
 The UDI will therefore be registered by traders, health care institutions and health professionals and monitored through the establishment of an electronic system for the unique identification of the device.

-To assist the provisions of Regulation, the Commission shall establish and maintain a European databank for medical devices («Eudamed»), whose function is to allow the public to be properly informed of the devices placed on the market, clinical investigation, the relevant certificates issued by notified bodies and the economic operators concerned.
-The Eudamed has, Moreover, a focal role in enabling the unique identification of the devices in the internal market and to facilitate the traceability, and to allow the competent authorities of the Member States and the Commission to perform its tasks in relation to Regulation, strengthening mutual cooperation.
+To assist the provisions of Regulation, the Commission shall establish and maintain a European databank for medical devices ("Eudamed"), which has the function of enabling the public to be adequately informed about devices placed on the market, clinical investigation, the relevant certificates issued by notified bodies and the economic operators concerned.
+The Eudamed has, Furthermore, a focal role in enabling the unique identification of the devices in the internal market and to facilitate the traceability, and to allow the competent authorities of the Member States and the Commission to perform its tasks in relation to Regulation, strengthening mutual cooperation.

 The appointment of Notified Bodies

-Each Member State has the task of appointing authority – reassessed three years after the first appointment and then every four years – which it is responsible for the preparation and completion of the necessary procedures for the assessment, designation and notification of bodies and for their monitoring.
+Each Member State has the task of appointing authority – re-evaluated three years after the first appointment and every four years thereafter – which is responsible for the preparation and completion of the procedures necessary for the assessment, designation and notification of bodies and for their monitoring.
 To meet the requirements for notified bodies, they must have permanently administrative staff, and technical and scientific staff with clinical experience made, where possible, by employees.

 The post-marketing oversight

-The post-marketing surveillance is an integral part of the management system of the manufacturer's quality, which it has a duty to report to the competent authorities accidents related to devices made available on the Union market and any corrective action taken.
+The post-marketing surveillance is an integral part of the management system of the manufacturer's quality, which has the obligation to report to the competent authorities incidents relating to devices made available on the Union market and any corrective action to be taken.